• Courses

 Then click Show all and select Define internal traffic.
 Here you can create new internal traffic rules.

-To simplify things, you can always enter “internal” in the traffic_type value field.
-Then it will be enough to have one Internal Traffic filter in the Data Settings of your GA property.
+You can always enter “internal” in the traffic_type value field to simplify things.
+Then it will be enough to have one Internal Traffic filter in your GA property.

-If you don’t know what your IP address is, click the link on the right side.
+If you don’t know your IP address, click the link on the right side.

 Step #2.
 Create a developer filter in GA4